All Episodes

 They were the ones blessed by Obama.

-Brooks appears to be a lapdog now.
+But Brooks, Brooks appears to be a lapdog now.

-After I think he was there.
+After, I think he was there.

-Yeah, pretty pretty sure he was.
+Yeah, pretty sure he was.

-So it's it's it's no different.
+So it's no different.

 They come up with these terms.

-You gotta be a big tent party.
+You've got to be a big tent party.

-We're employing we we kicked a veritable perfect, wonderful moderate out for this right-wing extreme wacko is the way they're because they're scared, folks.
+We kicked a veritable perfect, wonderful moderate out for this right-wing extreme wacko is the way they're because they're scared, folks.

 They're scared of an ascending conservatism.